syncfusion-content/javascript-docs/js/Introduction/Installation-and-Deployment.md

 It also includes other folders namely Release Notes, License Agreement and Read Me.
 The control creation will be same as described in the Getting Started section (Here, the scripts and StyleSheets are needed to be referred from the **Assets** folder into their respective HTML pages).

-{% highlight text %}

-> _**Note: The MAC and Linux users cannot be able to make use of the Reporting and Business Intelligence controls, as it needs assembly reference to be included in the application.
-Due to the installation of .exe is not supported in those two OS (the assembly libraries required for the Reporting & BI controls are not available in the system), we provide only the zip folder containing the JavaScript related Scripts, StyleSheets and Samples.**_
+> _**Note: The **MAC** and **Linux** users cannot be able to make use of the Reporting and Business Intelligence controls, as it needs assembly reference to be included in the application.
+Due to the installation of .exe is not supported in those two OS (the assembly libraries required for the Reporting & BI controls are not available in the system), we provide only the zip folder containing the JavaScript related Scripts, Stylesheets and Samples.**_
 > _**Also, the exporting functionality available in some of the JavaScript widgets will not work here, due to the assembly dependency.**_

-{% endhighlight %}

 ### Configuring Syncfusion Nuget Packages